terraform-aws-modules/terraform-aws-ecs/modules/container-definition/README.md

-# ECS Container Definition Module
+# Amazon ECS Container Definition Module

-Configuration in this directory creates an ECS container definition.
+Configuration in this directory creates an Amazon ECS container definition.

 The module defaults to creating and utilizing a CloudWatch log group.
 You can disable this behavior by setting `enable_cloudwatch_logging` = `false` - useful for scenarios where Firelens is used for log forwarding.